lucasloureiror/lucasloureiror/README.md

    2. <strong>Back-end</strong>:

-      a. <em>Java</em>: Understading the inner workings of the JVM and how to proper use Spring to deliver perfomance and products in scale.
+      a. <em>Java</em>: Understading the inner workings of the JVM and how to proper use Spring to deliver web services with high performance.

-      b. <em>Go</em>: Understading how Go can deliver a high performance product having concurrency and the cloud in mind with simple to use frameworks like Gin.
+      b. <em>Go</em>: Understading how Go make great web services with performance, low memory usage and low learning curve with frameworks like Gin and Fiber.